helpermethod/gscope/README.md

 > `also` calls the specified closure with `this` as its argument and returns `this`.

 `also` is like `apply` except that `this` becomes the closure's argument instead of its delegate.

-Like `apply` you use it for post-construction initialisation.
+Like `apply` it's used for initialisation.

 ```groovy
 def ash = new Person().apply {